wopfel/archlinux-setup-vb/README.md

 1. Download ArchLinux Live ISO image from the official mirrors

-2. Create a virtual machine using the VirtualBox Manager (type=Linux, Version=Arch Linux (64 bit), 256 MB RAM, new dynamic VDI with 8 GB of size)
+2. Create a virtual machine using the VirtualBox Manager (type=Linux, Version=Arch Linux (64 bit), 256 MB RAM, new dynamic VDI with 8 GB of size), boot order 1st=disk (since the disk is empty, VirtualBox will automatically boot from the ISO file at first start)

 3. Start the virtual machine using the downloaded ISO image as CD